Student Rights and Grievances

 There shall be a standing Grievance and Order Committee from which the members are appointed to a Grievance and Order Hearing Panel, as needed.
 The Grievance and Order Hearing Panel shall be comprised of at least one member from each of the following groups, in addition to the chairperson to consist of a minimum of a five member panel.
 When a Hearing Panel is required to be assembled, the Dean of Student Services will contact the President of each constituent group to appoint a member to a Hearing Panel pool.

-Two students and two alternates (enrolled in 5 or more units) who shall be appointed by the ASO president and;
+Four students (enrolled in 5 or more units) who shall be appointed by the Associated Student Organization (ASO) president and;

-Two full-time tenured faculty and two alternates shall be appointed by the Academic Senate president and;
+Four full-time tenured faculty and shall be appointed by the Academic Senate president and;

-Two full-time classified personnel and two alternates except those designated as management, who shall be appointed by the Classified Union president and;
+Four full-time classified personnel except those designated as management, who shall be appointed by the Classified Union president and;

 SCOPE OF THE STUDENT GRIEVANCE AND ORDER HEARING